 Spring 2020-Spring 2023

-If your score reports for the SAT, ACT, and/or Praxis I CORE tests were not submitted to eCampus at the point of URI admission, please upload your score report(s) to the SOE Database by December 1st to be reviewed for the December admission review and by May 1st to be reviewed for the May admission review.
+If your score reports for the SAT, ACT, and/or Praxis I CORE tests were not submitted to eCampus at the point of URI admission, please upload your score report(s) to the College of Education database by December 1st to be reviewed during the January admission review, by May 1st to be reviewed during the May admission review, and by August 1st to be reviewed during the August admission review.

 Evidence of basic competencies may be mixed and matched: For example, if you meet passing scores in SAT Evidence-based Reading & Writing, but do not pass the SAT Math, you may use a passing grade (C) or better in EDC 280.

-Admission requirements will be reviewed twice a year (December and May) for all applicants that meet the following requirements:
+Admission requirements will be reviewed three times per year (January, May, and August) for all students that meet the following requirements:

 - Minimum of 24 credits accrued